Bookrage001/osc/resources/docs/docs/midi.md

 Program change event.

 - `channel`: integer between 1 and 16
-- `program`: integer between 0 and 127
+- `program`: integer between 0 and 127*

 !!! note
-    Some devices / softwares display the `program` value between 1 and 128, thus interpreting `program change 0` as `program change 1` and so on.
+    \* Some devices / softwares display the `program` value between 1 and 128, thus interpreting `program change 0` as `program change 1` and so on.
+Enable the `pc_offset` option to make Open Stage Control behave this way.

 #### `/pitch channel pitch`